FatimaMalik2025/cyclistic-bike-analysis/README.md

 When analyzing the line graph for the trends of users throughout the week, it was apparent that casual users have higher usage on the weekends, whereas members have higher usage during weekdays.
 This indicates that casual users are more likely to use this service for leisure, whereas members may use it as a means of commuting to work.

 ### Time of Day Trends
 The analysis of this factor suggests that the majority of casual users use the bike service between hours of 12 pm and 4 pm, which is the afternoon.
-However, members use this service most between hours 5 pm to 8 pm, which is the evening.
+However, members use this service most between hours 5 pm and 8 pm, which is the evening.
 This insight reaffirms our former conclusion that most members use the bike-share for work commute, whereas casual users use it for leisure.

 ### Ride Length Trends
-The results of comparing the length of rides for each membership were similar, which shows that the distance travelled by these users wasn't an influencing factor of being a member.
+The results of comparing the length of rides for each membership were not a significant differentiator between casuals and members, suggesting that the trip purpose (commute vs leisure) is more influential than trip duration.
 ### Monthly Trends
 While the results of both members' usage across a year were in consensus, there were some valuable insights.
 There is a spike in April that aligns with what one may assume as the weather is warmer; consequently, in colder months, there is lower usage as is inevitable.
-However, a discrepancy with this analysis is that the summer months are missing from the chart to confirm that summer had the highest usage.
-This issue was faced due to the maximum data capacity of Excel.
-A conclusion that could be derived using the analysis is that towards the warmer months, we saw an increase, which indicates that there could be an increase during summer and warmer months.
+Due to Excel’s row limit, July–September were not included.
+Based on April/May growth, we can reasonably infer summer peaks, but this should be validated with the full dataset.

 ## Reccomendations
 Based on the uncovered insights, the following recommendations have been provided:
-- **More versatile membership options:**
+- **Versatile membership options:** The majority of casual users use this service on the weekend for leisure; this means that getting an annual membership is not feasible.
+This means that, rather than having only two options for membership, there should be more accommodations.
+A beneficial option would be to add a weekend membership that allows those who do not use the bike-share during the weekdays to commit to an annual membership for just the weekends.
-- **Seasonal campaigns:**
+- **Seasonal campaigns:** During the warmer seasons, there is a general spike in business.
+These seasons also result in an increased number of tourists, for which a summer membership would be ideal.
+A summer membership would mean that casual members would be more comfortable committing, and after analyzing their trip patterns over the summer, they could receive a personalized offer.
+For example, if they are a tourist, they could receive a discounted price next time they visit, increasing the number of loyal users.
+Similarly, a local could receive incentives for extending their membership, such as a discounted price for the following months.
-- **Collaborate with businesses:**
+- **Collaborate with businesses:** It is important to market in areas where the target audience would be most.
+This includes corporate settings encouraging more activity and having on-site bike-share stations, as well as marketing at local gyms and coffee shops.
+By partnering with businesses such as local coffee shops, you can include their items as part of your loyalty rewards program.
+This not only serves as an incentive for users but also improves marketing efforts and partnerships.